openshift/enhancements/enhancements/multi-arch/dynamic-imagestream-importmode-setting.md

 2. User triggers an update to multi-arch payload using `oc adm upgrade --to-multi-arch`.
-3. CVO triggers the update, inspects the payload and updates the status field of `ClusterVersion` with the payload type.
+3. CVO triggers the update, inspects the payload and updates the `Desired` status field of `ClusterVersion` with the payload type.
 4. The rest is the same as steps 3-6 in the install section.